valmadera/SQL_project_data_job_analysis/README.md

 - **LinkedIn opportunities:** These job opportunities are in this platform, which enhances the importance of having a well-crafted LinkedIn profile.
 - **Keep learning** Top paying roles belong to Data Scientists and Data Engineers.
-- **Diversity of roles:** There is a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
+- **Diverse of roles:** There is a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
+- **Diverse employers:** 8 out of 10 job postings are from the United States with companies like Selby Jennings, Algo Capital Group, Engtal, and Meta showing a broad interest across different industries.
 - **Wide Salary Range:** Top 10 paying data analyst roles span from $325,000 to $550,000 indicating significant salary potential in the field.
-- **Diverse employers:** 8 out of 10 job postings are from the United States with companies like Selby Jennings, Algo Capital Group, Engtal, and Meta showing a broad interest across different industries.

 ![Top Paying Remote Roles](graphs/query_1.jpg)
-*Graph built on Excel*
+*Graph built on Excel by Valeria Madera*

 ### 2. What are the top skills for any remote job in Data Analysis?
+To identify the top skills for remote jobs I created a temporary table of job postings joined with the skills tables where skills would be related to job postings' requests.

+This query counts the number of job postings asking for each skill, providing insight into the top 5 most requested skills and their associated average salaries.

 ```sql
 -- CTE